 For those travelers who have need of an address in the United Kingdom, the best virtual mailbox service is UK Post Box.
 In fact, I love some of their features so much I wish that I could find a similar company in the United States!

 To begin, UK Post Box offers what I have come to expect with almost any virtual mailbox service: document scanning, parcel forwarding, check deposit, etc. In addition to these features, though, they also offer two more that set them apart: multiple UK addresses and the ability to send mail from the UK.

 UK Post Box offers a number of UK addresses and PO Boxes, although the pricing for each depends on location.
 These can work well for both individuals and businesses and if you decide to go for a cheaper PO Box, the good news is that they offer what are known as “courier points” to make sure that you can have packages delivered (since they can’t be delivered to PO boxes).

 The second unique feature of UK Post Box is the ability to send mail.
-That’s right, you can write a letter, upload it to your account and have them print and mail it for you!
-Save money on postage by making it a domestic instead of international mail.
+You can write a letter, upload it to your account and have them print and mail it for you.
+Save money on postage by making it a domestic post instead of international mail.

 The Bottom Line: If you’re in the UK or need a UK address, UK Post Box is one of the only services you should consider.

 I’ve tried my best to cover all the information in-depth, but for the sake of brevity and in case you’re just skimming this article, here are the questions I get asked most frequently in regard to virtual mailboxes.

 A virtual mailbox is a paid service that allows remote access to a personal, physical mailbox.
 Users receive digital notice of new mail and have the option to request that the mail be scanned for digital delivery, forwarded to another physical address, or shredded.